msillano/IoTwebUI/IOTwebUI-AI/README.md

 [Versione italiana](https://github.com/msillano/IoTwebUI/blob/main/IOTwebUI-AI/LEGGIMI.md)

 This document introduces the **IoTwebUI-AI** project, a general-purpose chatbot integrated with the Tuya ecosystem.
-This versatile environment has been developed to allow more adventurous users to explore and experiment with the potential of artificial intelligence (AI) in combination with IoT devices from the **IoTwebUI** extension.
+This versatile environment has been developed to allow more adventurous users to explore and experiment with artificial intelligence's (AI) potential in combination with IoT devices from the **IoTwebUI** extension.
 The main objective is to provide a flexible tool for conducting tests and analyses, interacting with existing IoT devices, and experimenting with AI's potential in this context.

 ```mermaid
 %%{init: {'theme': 'neutral'}}%%